aws-amplify/docs/docs/console/auth/import.md

 ## Import and update your source code

-Click "Import" on the bottom of the page to complete the import procedure.
+Select "Import" on the bottom of the page to complete the import procedure.
 Update your source code by running
 ```bash
 amplify pull
 ```